 A Christmas Carol: Favorite classic or one that you want to read

 A Christmas Carol!
 I am actually planning on reading it this Christmas (probably as you’re reading this post since I will be spending most of Christmas day cooking and spending time with family).
 I’ve planned on reading it for Christmas for the past two or three years, and somehow I never get to it.

 Christmas Sweets: What book would you love to receive for Christmas

-If I don’t received the illustrated edition of Harry Potter and the Prisoner of Azkaban then I will be very disappointed indeed, especially since I’ve held off buying it myself because it’s a great kind of book to gift people and I thought my family would go for it for me.
-Ok fine confession time: I 100% know that my parents have got me this one for Christmas, so unless there is a very unlikely mixup with presents I should have my grubby little hands on it come.
-Christmas Day.
+If I don’t receive the illustrated edition of Harry Potter and the Prisoner of Azkaban then I will be very disappointed indeed, especially since I’ve held off buying it myself because it’s a great kind of book to gift people and I thought my family would go for it for me.
+Ok fine confession time: I 100% know that my parents have got me this one for Christmas, so unless there is a very unlikely mixup with presents I should have my little hands on it come Christmas Day.

 Candles in the Window: What book gives you that warm fuzzy feeling